ISCA Supported Workshops and Events

 - a portion of any profits to be put by towards additional grants for subsequent related events

-- we expect organisers of workshops to be aware of the aspects of self-plagiarism that can arise from publication of similar papers in satellite workshops as well as in related conference proceedings and to help ISCA to reduce the occurrence of near-duplicate submissions while encouraging the development of progressive publication.
+- we expect organizers of workshops to be aware of the aspects of self-plagiarism that can arise from publication of similar papers in satellite workshops as well as in related conference proceedings and to help ISCA to reduce the occurrence of near-duplicate submissions while encouraging the development of progressive publication.

 Useful information for workshop organizers: